domgalati/mortician/README.md

 ```

 ## Note
 I am aware that a pathologist usually conducts post-mortems.
 Mortician is a much cooler name.
+Mortician is also a death metal band from Yonkers, NY and I am shamefully using their logo without permission.
+You can buy their music here: https://mortician.bandcamp.com